Sidenav Reducer

 [Features.sidenav]: sidenavReducer

-interface ensures the map contains the same keys as the State
+};Pro Tip: This provides little to no value now as the ActionReducerMap interface ensures the map contains the same keys as the State interface.

-However, we'll see the advantage to use the enum when we declare the top-level state property using createFeatureSelector()
+However, we'll see the advantage to use the enum when we declare the top-level state property using createFeatureSelector().

 Serve the Application